All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Insulin Secretion

-Both GIP and GLP-1 receptor activation stimulate pancreatic beta cells to release insulin, but only when blood sugar is elevated.
+Both GIP and GLP-1 receptor activation stimulate pancreatic beta cells to release insulin, but only when blood sugar is improved.
 This glucose-dependent mechanism is critical for safety because it means the risk of hypoglycemia (dangerously low blood sugar) is low when tirzepatide is used without sulfonylureas or insulin.

 Glucagon Suppression

 GLP-1 activation suppresses glucagon secretion from alpha cells.
-Glucagon signals the liver to release stored glucose, and elevated glucagon is a key driver of high fasting blood sugar in type 2 diabetes.
+Glucagon signals the liver to release stored glucose, and improved glucagon is a key driver of high fasting blood sugar in type 2 diabetes.
 By reducing glucagon, tirzepatide helps keep fasting glucose in check.

 Insulin Sensitivity